Past photography jobs:

-My Irish and Californian nature photography was published in the April 2018 issue of this magazine.
+My Irish and Californian nature photography was published in the April 2018 issue of The Tishman Review.

 I was selected by ANGLES Magazine as their featured artist for issue three of their lit mag.
 I was interviewed and a number of photos were selected for accompany stories throughout the upcoming issue.

 My photograph "Memento Diner, Brownsville, PA." was chosen as the cover of Memoryhouse's "Mute" issue, with my photo "Sole Resident" being found inside the issue as well.

 One of my photographs of Nora was chosen for publication in Broke Bohemian's April issue.